MicrosoftDocs/azure-devops-docs/docs/organizations/security/data-protection.md

 Administrators can use Microsoft Entra ID to control access to Azure resources and applications, such as Azure DevOps.
 With conditional access control in place, Microsoft Entra ID checks for the specific conditions that you set for a user to access an application.
 After the user meets access requirements, the user is authenticated and can access the application.

 Azure DevOps supports enforcing certain types of conditional access policies (for example, IP fencing) for custom Azure DevOps authentication mechanisms.
-These mechanisms include personal access tokens, alternate authentication, OAuth, and SSH keys.
+These mechanisms include personal access tokens, alternate authentication, OAuth, and Secure Shell (SSH) keys.
 If your users access Azure DevOps through a third-party client, only IPv4-based policies are honored.

 ## Additional resources